JustFlyIt/C_CPP_Topics/Pointers/README.md

 When a type is provided all that is being indicated is that the the memory at the address that the pointer contains is of that type.

-Dereferencing a pointer - accessing the data.
+*ptr - dereferencing a pointer - accessing the data.
+&num - address of operator - return that address of the variable or item.

 void* - a typeless pointer; types are for convenience but do not change what a pointer is.